fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/task02/task02.md

 - The fine tuning design will be realized during a sprint cycle.
 - All components of the system must have running unit tests at the end of a sprint cycle.

-- Output: source codes with comments, running unit tests
+- Output: source codes with comments, running unit tests, UML-diagramms, ...
 - Stakeholders: customer, developers

 ### 3. Validation